lesterlam/mysnake/README.md

 # My Snake - modified snake game
-A modified Snake game using Java Script
-Based on the vanilia version by [Ania Kubow](https://github.com/kubowania/Nokia3310-Snake)
+A modified Snake game using Java Script based on the vanilia version by [Ania Kubow](https://github.com/kubowania/Nokia3310-Snake)

 ## Objectives
 * setup a project environment in VSCode